nbajam/BH-PCAIML-MOD11-PAA2/README.md

 Fit the transformations to X_train (learns scaling parameters for numerical data and identifies unique categories for OneHotEncoding).

-Used the same transformations learned from X_train and applies them to X_test (without refitting).
+Used the same transformations learned from X_train and applied them to X_test (without refitting).

 All numerical features are standardized.
 All categorical features are one-hot encoded.